kaltura/kaltura-player-js/docs/debugging.md

 # Debugging & Troubleshooting

-To debug the player and view explicit messages in the console, you'll need to use debug mode.
+In this section you'll learn about using debug mode to view explicit messages in the player to troubleshoot detected problems.

+## Running the Player in Debug Mode

-<br>In order to run the player in debug mode you'll need to set one of the following options:
+To debug the player and view explicit messages in the console, you'll need to run the player in debug mode using one of the following options:

-#### 1. Define a Global Window Debug Variable
-In your application, define at the top of your page the following window debug variable:
+**Option 1: Define a global window debug variable**: In your application, define at the top of your page the following window debug variable:
 ```js
 window.DEBUG_KALTURA_PLAYER = true;
 ```
-#### 2. Add a Query String Parameter to the Page URL
-In your page URL, add the `debugKalturaPlayer` query string parameter:
+**Option 2: Add a query string parameter to the page URL**: In your page URL, add the `debugKalturaPlayer` query string parameter:
 ```js
 http://my/page/url?debugKalturaPlayer
 ```

-#
+## About Player Logs

-Once you've done one of the above options, open your browser develoer tools and observe player logs:
+After implementing one of the options above, open your browser developer tools and look at the player logs, for example:

 ![player console logs](./images/console-logs-example.png)

-## Log Conventions
+### Log Conventions

-As you can see in the figure above, our player log conventions build with the following template:
+As you can see from the figure above, the player log conventions are built with the following template:
 ```bash
 [Component] Message
 ```
-Try to stick those conventions in you application so debugging & troubleshooting will be easy to understand.
+>Note: Remember to stick to these conventions when building you application to ensure that debugging & troubleshooting are easy to understand.

-## Controlling the Log Level
+### Controlling the Log Level

 If you want to use different log level than `DEBUG`, you'll need to configure the player with the desired log level.
-<br>For example:
+For example, to display only logs from a warning level and above in the console, use the following:

 ```js
 var config = {
     ...